Universal's Halloween Horror Nights: History

 2013 Florida's Halloween Horror Nights 23 featured a haunted house based on An American Werewolf in London, another based on The Cabin in the Woods, and a third based on Resident Evil, plus five more, for a total of eight.
 The Walking Dead continued as the event icon and The Rocky Horror Picture Show Tribute returned.
 It ran 27 nights.
 Admission was $91.99.

 Florida's Halloween Horror Nights 24 in 2014 featured eight haunted houses and a return to the use of scare zones, absent since 2012.
 Universal again made use of licensed properties from others, including The Walking Dead, Alien vs. Predator, From Dusk till Dawn, Halloween, and The Purge.
 There were two shows, Bill and Ted and the Rocky Horror Tribute.

 Halloween Horror Nights 25, in 2015 at Universal Studios Florida, brought back Jack the Clown as the icon along with his icon friends.
 HHN 25 ran a record 30 nights.
 HHN 25 featured nine haunted houses, with admission reaching $101.99 during the prime days.

 Halloween Horror Nights 27 was the final year Bill & Ted's Excellent Halloween Adventure was performed at Universal Studios Florida.
 The show had been running at HHN since 1992.

 Universal Studios Florida debuted a brand new lagoon show entitled "Halloween Marathon of Mayhem" during HHN 29 that featured "iconic scenes from well known and cult classic horror films and TV shows.

 Universal Studios Hollywood included Throwback Thursdays as part of Halloween Horror Nights 2019.
 With a special welcome from Chucky and had Beetlejuice and a live DJ playing 1980s hits.
 Along with local Los Angeles 80s cover band, Fast Times, performing on select nights for the event.

 Halloween Horror Nights 30 was initially planned for 2020, but it was cancelled and delayed to 2021 due to the COVID-19 pandemic's impact on theme parks.
 They later decided to feature two of the planned haunted houses as attractions for guests for the initially planned 2020 season.
 For the Halloween weekend of 2020, the originally planned Beetlejuice house was featured for a limited engagement.

 In 2020, a limited-edition album, entitled Music of Halloween Horror Nights was made available at the Universal Studios Florida Halloween Horror Nights Tribute Store.
 The album featured songs created by Midnight Syndicate specifically for Halloween Horror Nights in addition to other tracks that had been used at the event and on the event's websites since 1999.
 The initial pressing sold out in less than a day.
 Subsequent pressings were made available at the event in 2021.

+In September 2023, it was announced that one of the headline houses at Halloween Horror Nights would be based on the video game series The Last of Us.
+This marked the first time that a Halloween Horror Nights house was based entirely on a video game.
+By December 2023, Halloween Horror Nights was confirmed to be included for the upcoming Universal United Kingdom.